Mekari Qontak

 Pipeline

-The stages or steps a lead or opportunity goes through before becoming a customer.
+All the steps a lead or chance goes through before they become a customer.

 Pipeline Management

-The process of tracking and managing the progress of leads and opportunities through the sales pipeline.
+Looking after leads and opportunities as they move through the sales pipeline.

 Predictive Analytics